 The First Examination consists of three sections, Microeconomics, Macroeconomics, and Econometrics, and is designed to demonstrate the student’s ability to use and apply what he or she has learned in the six core courses.
 To complete the First Examination successfully, students must pass core examinations in at least two of these three areas.
 The third area may be satisfied with an average grade of at least B in the first year courses for that area.
 Under one alternative, for example, a student would be regarded as having passed the First Examination if he/she has passed the core examinations in Microeconomics and Econometrics and obtained a B average in Macroeconomics I and II in the first semester he or she enrolled in these courses.

-First-year students are required to take at least two of the three parts of the First Examination in the month of June following their first year of enrollment in the Program.
-In case the student is passing one part of the First Examination on the strength of grades obtained in course work, this part cannot count as one of the two parts that must be taken.
-Exceptions (similar to those stated in the next paragraph) to this policy may be granted by the Executive Officer.
+First-year students are required to take at least two of the three areas of the First Examination in the month of June following their first year of enrollment in the Program.
+In case the student is passing one area of the First Examination on the strength of grades obtained in course work, this area cannot count as one of the two areas that must be taken.
+Exceptions (similar to those stated in the next paragraphs) to this policy may be granted by the Executive Officer.

 Failure to keep up with the normal course load during the first year for any reason shall not be considered appropriate grounds for this exception.